Athena-OS/athena-core-docker/README.md

 Athena OS container has been developed in order to be run by podman instead of docker.
 The choice to use podman comes from its advantages over docker, one of most important: security.

-Install `podman` and `podman-compose` packages for your Linux environment.
+Install `podman` package for your Linux environment.

 Edit `/etc/containers/registries.conf` and add:
 ```